Modern slavery statement

 New joiners to the firm are required to undertake e-learning to raise their awareness of modern slavery, risk areas and common signs, as part of their induction training.
 We encourage our suppliers to follow practices consistent with our values and responsible business aims, and regularly work with others to increase the positive impact we have.
 When possible, we invite our onsite suppliers to join us in our campaigns.

-We have been certified as a Living Wage Employer by the Living Wage Foundation.
-The new Living Wage rates for 2023/2024 will be announced on Tuesday 24 October 2023 with an implementation date within six months.
+We have been accredited as a real Living Wage Employer by the Living Wage Foundation.
+The real Living Wage rates for 2024/2025 were announced in October 2024 and we have implemented those from 1 November 2024.

 We continue to review our entire procurement process to ensure consistency in our approach to engaging with suppliers and more transparency of their ways of working.
 We are constantly updating and improving our processes as part of our continuous improvement programme.
 As part of our ongoing work in this area, we:

-• Are continuing to embed our Supplier Code of Conduct in order to gain commitment from our suppliers to adhere to our standards, including in relation to compliance with the Modern Slavery Act 2015;
+• Are updating our Supplier Code of Conduct and Responsible Business Questionnaire in order to better reflect our commitments and standards, including in relation to compliance with the Modern Slavery Act 2015;

 • Include a "Responsible Business" evaluation as part of our sourcing process to gain a level of knowledge of the businesses within our supply chain, better visibility of their processes and to help identify how we might be able to support each other;